SpectralHiss/space-ape-gbe/README.md

 ## Running confusion!!
 sorry about the trouble I had devised a testing dockerfile and it was not checked in, I had to rush at the end I have committed it now so you can fairly appraise it..
+One last thing as well, make sure the --from step to matche whatever label you built the binary with the binary image with, it needs the binary because some tests shell out to test as black box oddly the From is not a syntax error and runs on my machine!

 ## API GOTCHAS:
 We discovered this api has pagination and only allows a maximum limit value of 100